-Kristy felt a deep affinity with horses since pre-school and has worked professionally with children for 20+ years earning the nickname,
+Kristy felt a deep affinity with horses since pre-school and has worked professionally with children for 20+ years earning the nickname, "The Child Whisperer".

 When she was introduced to therapeutic riding in 2015, Kristy was immediately called to dedicate her future to being in service through equine therapy.